 The Big Ten has grown to 14 member institutions during Delany's tenure, including the additions of Penn State in June 1991, Nebraska in July 2011 and Maryland and Rutgers in July 2014.
 With the conference's footprint now stretching from the Colorado border to the Atlantic Ocean and more than five million alumni across the country, Delany has focused on strengthening traditional relationships while building a presence in a new region.

 In October 2013, the Big Ten moved to a new headquarters and meeting center in Rosemont, Ill.
 In April 2014, the conference announced it would open a second office in New York City and secured satellite office space in Washington, D.C.
 Throughout the summer of 2014, the Big Ten unveiled future basketball tournament sites in Chicago and Indianapolis, along with an East Coast destination in Washington, D.C.
-In May, the Big Ten Baseball Tournament set attendance records in Omaha, Neb., while the inaugural Big Ten Hockey Tournament was held in Saint Paul, Minn., in March and will be played in Detroit, Mich., next year.
+In May 2014, the Big Ten Baseball Tournament set attendance records in Omaha, Neb., while the inaugural Big Ten Hockey Tournament was held in Saint Paul, Minn., in 2014 and will be played in Detroit, Mich., in 2015.
 In addition, the Big Ten will take part in the largest and most diverse postseason football lineup in conference history beginning in 2014-15, with 12 different bowl partners spread across the country.

 Under Delany's guidance, the Big Ten has been a national leader in broad-based programming, student-athlete welfare, gender equity and innovation.
 The Big Ten administers nearly $200 million in direct financial aid to almost 9,500 student-athletes for more than 11,000 participation opportunities on 350 teams in 42 different sports.
 The Big Ten debuted men's ice hockey last year, and men's and women's lacrosse begins competition during the 2014-15 academic year, with Johns Hopkins University joining as the conference's first sport affiliate member for men's lacrosse in July 2014.
 The Big Ten now sponsors 28 official sports, more than every conference but the Ivy League.